 - Drive during daytime hours

-Doing the opposite of any of these rules increases the chances of anyone, especially teens, getting into an accident.
-These rules are meant to keep drivers safe by promoting focus and a safe environment to be able to juggle all the demands of driving.
+Doing the opposite of these rules increases the chances of anyone, especially teens, getting into an accident.
+These rules keep drivers safe by promoting focus and a safe environment to juggle all driving demands.

 Guide To Car Insurance For Teens

 But one of the best ways to promote safe driving in teens is to continue letting them drive.
 Inexperience is the number one reason that teenagers are not good drivers.
-It takes time and practice to learn how to judge traffic, timing, speed, weather and traffic.
+Learning to judge traffic, timing, speed, weather, and traffic takes time and practice.
 It’s also important to explain the reasoning behind driving rules.